-The Podgrajsko podolje is 2-4 km wide and rises gently from around 500 m at Kozina to around 670 m at Starod, at the national border.
+The Podgrajsko podolje is 2-4 km wide and rises gently from around 500 m a.s.l. at Kozina to around 670 m a.s.l. at Starod, at the national border.
 Towards the SE the lowland descends in a gentle but distinct curve into the Brgudsko podolje.
-This lowland lies at height of around 450 m near Rupa but descends to around 300 m and then drops steeply towards the sea between Opatija and Rijeka.
+This lowland lies at height of around 450 m a.s.l. near Rupa but descends to around 300 m a.s.l. and then drops steeply towards the sea between Opatija and Rijeka.
 The Brgudsko podolje is up to 7 km wide.

-Both of the lowlands are composed entirely of limestone and feature many dolines (Fig. 5.3), collapse dolines, blind valleys and caves.
+Both of the lowlands are composed entirely of limestone and feature many dolines (Fig. 31), collapse dolines, blind valleys and caves.
 These landforms could only develop after the land had lifted as a result of tectonic forces and karstified, and the rivers could begin to sink underground, in the process forming valleys that end as blind valleys in ponors.

-Blind valleys formed in limestone and usually have a broad floor covered with alluvial deposits (Fig. 5.4).
-Alluvium is deposited outside ponors from flood water that stagnates outside ponors because underground routes to distant springs are full of obstacles.
+Blind valleys are formed in limestone and usually have a broad floor covered with alluvial deposits (Fig. 32).
+Alluvium is deposited from flood water that stagnates in front of ponors because underground routes to distant springs are full of obstacles.

-Figure 5.3: Dolines in the Podgrajsko podolje (Photo: Andrej Mihevc).
+Figure 31: Dolines in the Podgrajsko podolje (Photo: Andrej Mihevc).

-Figure 5.4: Brezovica is a typical blind valley with a broad sediment-covered floor.
+Figure 32: Brezovica is a typical blind valley with a broad sediment-covered floor.
 Above the village is the flysch catchment area of the sinking stream.
 Floods are of short duration (Photo: Andrej Mihere)